-Under Luxembourg domestic tax law, gains realised upon the sale, disposal or redemption, in any form whatsoever, of the Notes and Coupons which do not constitute Zero Coupon Notes, by an individual Noteholder and Couponholder who is a resident of Luxembourg for tax purposes and who acts in the course of the management of his/her private wealth, are not subject to Luxembourg income tax, provided this sale or disposal takes place at least six months after the acquisition of the Notes and Coupons.
-An individual Noteholder and Couponholder who acts in the course of the management of his/her private wealth and who is a resident of Luxembourg for tax purposes, has to include the portion of the gain corresponding to accrued but unpaid income in respect of the Notes and Coupon in his/her taxable income, insofar as the accrued but unpaid interest is indicated separately in the agreement, except if a final withholding tax or levy has been levied in accordance with the Law.
-A gain realised upon a sale of Zero Coupon Notes and Coupons within 6 months of their acquisition by Luxembourg resident Noteholders and Couponholders in the course of the management of their private wealth must be included in their taxable income for Luxembourg income tax assessment purposes.
+Under Luxembourg domestic tax law, gains realised upon the sale, disposal or redemption, in any form whatsoever, of the Notes and Coupons which do not constitute Zero Coupon Notes, by an individual Noteholder and Couponholder who is a resident of Luxembourg for tax purposes and who acts in the course of the management of his/her private wealth, are not subject to Luxembourg income tax, provided this sale or disposal takes place more than six months after the acquisition of the Notes and Coupons.
+Gains realised upon the sale, disposal or redemption, in any form whatsoever, of Zero Coupon Notes by an individual Noteholder and Couponholder who is a resident of Luxembourg for tax purposes and who acts in the course of the management of his/her private wealth must be included in their taxable income for Luxembourg income tax assessment purposes.

+An individual Noteholder and Couponholder who acts in the course of the management of his/her private wealth and who is a resident of Luxembourg for tax purposes, has further to include the portion of the gain corresponding to accrued but unpaid income in respect of the Notes and Coupon in his/her taxable income, insofar as the accrued but unpaid interest is indicated separately in the agreement, except if a final withholding tax or levy has been levied in accordance with the Relibi Law.